bdthemes/bdthemes-prime-slider-lite/readme.txt

 ### Do you have documentation of your plugin?

-- Of course, we offer a detailed guideline for each module/widget of Prime Slider in order to get you introduced to the features and functions properly.
+- Of course, we offer detailed guidelines for each module/widget of Prime Slider in order to introduce you to the features and functions properly.

 ### What should I do if I face any issues?